renlulu/ParseProject/RoboUniCats/project.md

 ---
+name: RoboUniCats
-name: RoboUniCatsdescription: A MMORPG that integrates with the Zilliqa blockchain through the creation of ZRC-1 NFTs as in-game characters and items.
+description: A MMORPG that integrates with the Zilliqa blockchain through the creation of ZRC-1 NFTs as in-game characters and items.
 logo:
 categories: Gaming, NFT
 status: Building